New

 Gateway evaluates AI traffic policies

-Policy checks can include model permissions, tenant quotas, token budgets, prompt rules, sensitive data handling, and agent tool access.
+Policy checks can include model permissions, tenant quotas, token budgets, prompt rules, sensitive data handling, and provider access.

 Step 4